YYYYOINKER/Hotlap/README.md

 ## Overview

 Hotlap is a 3D racing game developed as a school project.
-The game features realistic physics, various cars, and tracks for players to enjoy.
+The game features custom physics, various cars, and tracks for players to enjoy.
 It was developed using the Godot Engine and is designed to provide an immersive and challenging racing experience.

 ## Features